Flynntes/Sleeky/README.md

 5. That’s it, it you visit your YOURLS install website, you should see the Sleeky theme!

 #Help
 Need a hand?
 I would love to help you out!
-Head over to my [site](http://flynntes.com/contact)
+Head over to my [site](http://flynntes.com/contact).
+You could also just open an issue... your choice.

 #License
-This code is released under the [GPL License](https://github.com/Flynntes/Sleeky/blob/master/LICENSE.md)
+This code is released under the [MIT License](https://github.com/Flynntes/Sleeky/blob/master/LICENSE.md)